mongodb/libmongocrypt/bindings/node/README.md

 | [options.keyAltNames] | <code>Array.&lt;string&gt;</code> | An optional list of string alternate names used to reference a key.
 If a key is created with alternate names, then encryption may refer to the key by the unique alternate name instead of by _id. |
 | [callback] | [<code>createDataKeyCallback</code>](#ClientEncryption..createDataKeyCallback) | Optional callback to invoke when key is created |

-Creates a data key used for explicit encryption
+Creates a data key used for explicit encryption and inserts it into the key vault namespace

-**Returns**: <code>Promise</code> \| <code>void</code> - If no callback is provided, returns a Promise that either resolves with the created data key, or rejects with an error.
+**Returns**: <code>Promise</code> \| <code>void</code> - If no callback is provided, returns a Promise that either resolves with [the id of the created data key](#ClientEncryption..dataKeyId), or rejects with an error.
 If a callback is provided, returns nothing.
 **Example**
 ```js
 // Using callbacks to create a local key